Meet Melody from Greyley Jerseys

 'All the feedback has been extremely positive.
 Our customers love the fact that the milk is so fresh and comes from the local farm.
 It tastes ‘like milk used to taste’ and has a traditional creamline when left to stand as it is not homogenised or standardised.'

-Full pedigree name, Greyleys May Melody comes from a very musical family!
+Full pedigree name, Greyleys May Melody, comes from a family of musicians!
 May is her father's name (so kind of her surname) and Melody is her Pedigree name.
-Her mum was called Choir and her grandmother was called Piano, so as you can tell she is from our musical family!
+Her mum was called Choir and her grandmother was called Piano, so as I say, a very musical family!.

 The cool teal background of this painting reflects the serenity and calming nature of Jersey cattle and draws out the the stunning pinks purples and golds of her silky coat.